-Before I founded Lycos Asset Management, I was partner, portfolio manager, investment advisor, compliance officer and head of the Investment Committee at Chartwell Asset Management Inc. At Chartwell, I was the lead manager of the Magna hedge funds and I also separately managed portfolios for high net worth individuals.
-Prior to Chartwell, I worked at CIBC World Markets as a research associate where I conducted research focused on individual investors’ needs and constraints.
+I am an investment advisor and the founder of Lycos Asset Management.
+Before I founded Lycos Asset Management, I was partner, portfolio manager, investment advisor, compliance officer and head of the Investment Committee at Chartwell Asset Management.
+In addition, I was the lead manager of the Magna hedge funds.
+I also managed separately managed portfolios for high net worth individuals.
+Before Chartwell, I worked at CIBC World Markets as a research associate.
+There I conducted research focused on individual investors’ needs and constraints.
 That research was primarily on equity investments but included asset allocation, hedging and other more sophisticated strategies.

 I graduated in mathematics from the University of London (B.Sc.) and earned a master’s degree in Mathematical Finance from Oxford University.
 At Oxford, I conducted research under world-renowned derivatives specialists, Drs.
 S. Howison and P. Willmott, on stock market volatility.
 At the Canadian Securities Institute, I completed the Options Licensing, Futures Licensing, Technical Analysis, Options Strategies and Financial Markets Risk Management courses.
-I hold the Canadian Investment Manager (CIM) and Derivatives Market Specialist (DMS) designations as well as that of the Chartered Financial Analyst (CFA), the highest designation for investment professionals.
-I am a member of the CFA Institute (formerly the Association for Investment Management and Research), CFA Vancouver (formerly the Vancouver Society of Financial Analysts) and the Responsible Investment Association of Canada.
+Additionally, I hold the Canadian Investment Manager (CIM) and Derivatives Market Specialist (DMS) designations as well as that of the Chartered Financial Analyst (CFA).
+The CFA is the highest designation for investment professionals.
+Furthermore, I am a member of the CFA Institute, CFA Vancouver and the Responsible Investment Association of Canada.

-While institutions and family offices have dedicated in-house professionals looking after their investments, successful business owners and professionals tend to be far too busy doing what they are best at to look after the management of their investment portfolios.
+Institutions and family offices have dedicated in-house professionals looking after their investments.
+However, successful business owners and professionals tend to be far too busy doing what they are best at to look after the management of their investment portfolios.

 That’s where I come in.
 Clients provide me mandates and I manage their portfolios on their behalf.